EGjika/Cross-validation-for-Logistic-regression/README.md

 This tool is perfect for understanding how cross-validation works and its role in improving model reliability.

 Give it a try and enhance your logistic regression workflows! 🚀

+Note: the error shows becaus eyour target variable is not in the format 0/1 (in my data sample it is Y/N)